kucjan/tbd-workshop-1/tasks-phase1.md

 8. Analyze terraform code.
 Play with terraform plan, terraform graph to investigate different modules.

-  Module: vertex-ai-workbench
+  # Module: vertex-ai-workbench

-  Description:
+  ## Description
   This module is designed to set up a Virtual Machine (VM) with a pre-configured disk image that includes all the tools required for interacting with infrastructure supporting Big Data analysis.
 Using this VM is more convenient and efficient than configuring a local private machine to access necessary cloud resources.
 Additionally, the module provides a user-friendly web interface for seamless interaction.

-  Resources:
+  ## Resources

-  google_notebooks_instance – Provisions and configures the virtual machine. google_project_service – Enables project-level access to Google services, specifically the Notebooks API in this case. google_project_iam_binding – Assigns a set of permissions (role) to a service account, allowing it to generate short-lived credentials needed for authenticating Google services from Jupyter notebooks. google_storage_bucket – Creates a storage bucket, which is the simplest form of file storage in Google Cloud Storage (GCS). google_storage_bucket_iam_binding – Grants read-only access to the storage bucket for a specific service account.
-This access is necessary to retrieve the post-startup script. google_storage_bucket_object – Uploads the post-startup configuration script to the GCS bucket during the terraform apply process.
+  - **google_notebooks_instance** – Provisions and configures the virtual machine.
+  - **google_project_service** – Enables project-level access to Google services, specifically the Notebooks API in this case.
+  - **google_project_iam_binding** – Assigns a set of permissions (role) to a service account, allowing it to generate short-lived credentials needed for authenticating Google services from Jupyter notebooks.
+  - **google_storage_bucket** – Creates a storage bucket, which is the simplest form of file storage in Google Cloud Storage (GCS).
+  - **google_storage_bucket_iam_binding** – Grants read-only access to the storage bucket for a specific service account.
+This access is necessary to retrieve the post-startup script.
+  - **google_storage_bucket_object** – Uploads the post-startup configuration script to the GCS bucket during the `terraform apply` process.

    Graph: